akwjehcbajsdhc/Markdown-Viewer/README.md

 ## Damage Modifiers and Scalings

-Elise is mage champion where all of her abilities including her passive deal exclusively magic damage.
+Damage values are rarely static in League of Legends.
+Fur Elise, who is a mage champion, all of her abilities including her passive deal exclusively magic damage and these values are variable.

-While she still has a basic attack that deals physical damage and can be increased with the attack damage stat, she is better off using the ability power stat to increase the magic damage dealt by her abilities.
-As a mage, she is designed to cast spells this way.
+While she still has a basic attack that deals physical damage and can be increased with the <span style="color:#F39C12">attack damage</span> stat, she is better off using the <span style="color:#2471A3">ability power</span> stat to increase her ability damage.
+As a mage, she is designed to focus more on spell casts than basic attacks.

 ### How abilities scale